What are the two most important things to know about earthquake insurance?

 What does earthquake insurance cover?

 An earthquake endorsement generally excludes damages or losses from floods and tidal waves – even when caused or compounded by an earthquake.
-However, if you experience a loss due to a landslide, settlement, mudflow, or the rising, sinking and contracting of earth, your endorsement may cover it if the damage resulted from an earthquake.
+However, suppose you experience a loss due to a landslide, settlement, mudflow, or the rising, sinking, and contracting of the earth.
+In that case, your endorsement may cover it if the damage resulted from an earthquake.

 There are several options to consider when purchasing earthquake insurance, including: